 Your career starts here

 Much like the Strong Interest Inventory, the Focus 2 online career guide can help you understand your skills and passions and select a course of study.
-The sooner you choose a major and career path, the more likely you are to get through college in four years—even if it isn’t the major you graduate with.
+The sooner you declare a major and envision a career path, the more likely you are to get through college in four years—even if you don't graduate with your original major.

 Each of these assessments is an in-depth inventory, so take your time and really think about the answers to the questions.
 Taking a little time now can save a lot of time (and your parents’ money) later.